tentwentyfour/wp-video-lightbox/readme.txt

 === WP Video Lightbox ===
-Contributors: Tips and Tricks HQ
+Contributors: Tips and Tricks HQ, Ruhul Amin
 Donate link: http://www.tipsandtricks-hq.com/
-Tags: wordpress lightbox, wordpress video lightbox, video lightbox, wp video lightbox, wordpress video embed, add video to wordpress
+Tags: wordpress lightbox, wordpress video lightbox, video lightbox, wp video lightbox, wordpress video embed, add video to wordpress, gallery, image, images, lightbox, lightview, overlay, photo, photos, picture, video
 Requires at least: 3.0
 Tested up to: 3.6
-Stable tag: 1.4
+Stable tag: 1.5
 License: GPLv2 or later

 Very easy to use WordPress lightbox plugin to display YouTube and Vimeo videos in an elegant lightbox overlay.

 == Description ==

 The WordPress Video Lightbox plugin allows you to embed videos on a page using lightbox overlay display.

 This plugin can be used to display images, flash, YouTube, Vimeo, iFrame etc in a lightbox overlay.
 The embedded videos can be viewed on iPhone and iPad too.

 For video tutorial, screenshots, detailed documentation, support and updates, please visit: [WP Video Lightbox plugin page](http://www.tipsandtricks-hq.com/?p=2700)